SAP/open-resource-discovery/docs/details/articles/data-product.md

 * The word "Product" does not imply that it’s something on the price list.
 Instead it only implies a product mindset towards its consumers.
 Typically, Data Products are not independent "products" but are available as part of a larger product that produces them.
 * Data Products have owners that are responsible for defining what Data Products to produce to meet the needs of consumers.
 All data products have owners.
+* The owners of the data product (at least of its definition) are ideally the domain owners / the same team that is responsible for the operational data (decentralized data products).

 ### Business Semantic Aspect